gracianipicardo/imdb/.github/ISSUE_TEMPLATE/request-profile-enhancement.md

 ---

 _Please only use this profile enhancement template to request additional functionalities to the existing LD4P profiles.
-If you would like to request a current issue with one of the existing ld4p profiles, please use the Report a profile issue template._
+If you would like to report an issue with one of the existing ld4p profiles, please use the Report a profile issue template._

-**Indicate resource template**
+**Indicate profile or resource template ID**
-_Please add here the ID of the resource template for which a you are requesting the enhancement.
+_Please add here the ID for the profile or resource template for which you are requesting an enhancement.
 Ex: ld4p:RT:bf2:Monograph:Work_

 **Describe requested enhancement**
-_A clear and concise description of the desired enhancement.
-Ex: .._
+_A clear and concise description of the desired enhancement._

 **Request rationale**
-_A clear and concise explanation of why this enhancement should be implemented.
-Ex: .._
+_A clear and concise explanation of why this enhancement should be implemented._

 **Additional context**
-_Add any other context or screenshots about the enhancement request here.
-Ex: ..._
+_Add any other context or screenshots about the enhancement request here._

 _Before you submit the request:_

-_[] **Title** --> Please include the resource template ID_
 _[] **Labels** -->  Please add a label with the resource template ID_ _[] Add any other relevant label_